Want to donate directly to the Bee Lab?Donate Now!

-Cost: $80 per person, includes beekeeping handbook, lecture slides, equipment catalogs, refreshments & lunch. $40 for each additional family member (does not include handbooks)
+Cost: $70 per person, includes beekeeping handbook, lecture slides, equipment catalogs, Varroa kit. $30 for each additional family member.

-IV) Advanced Pest & Pathogen Diagnostics Beekeeping Workshop
+Advanced Pest & Pathogen Diagnostics Beekeeping Workshop - Early summer 2022

 This course is meant for advanced beekeepers with 3+ years of experience.
 Learn about diseases and their transmission vectors, treatment for honey bee diseases, and trait selection for Varroa mite and disease resistance.